 A decade or two ago, best in class technology was rigid.
-What that meant was in case of the then best in class offerings, say for example SAP, were not so flexible that you could tweak them as per your unique business challenges.
-And hence, you can easily find many horror stories of SAP implementations.
-In most scenarios, people blame integrators involved in these implementations on such failures but the fact is, force fitting systems, if not leading to immediate failures, will lead to gradual failure, which is equally dangerous.
+What that meant was in case of the then best in class offerings, were not so flexible that you could tweak them as per your unique business challenges.
+And hence, you can easily find many horror stories of implementations from that era.
+In most scenarios, people blamed integrators involved in these implementations for such failures but the fact is, force fitting systems, if not leading to immediate failures, will lead to gradual failure, which is equally dangerous.
 Unfortunately, back then organizations did not have many options.

 But what is you excuse now?

 But we live in a totally different era now and things will keep improving more, exponentially, from this point onwards.
 Things for which pricy off the shelf solutions were on the market a decade ago, an idiot like me can build, all by myself, with minimum coding (that too with snippets of codes picked from Stack Exchange), within weeks.